 Kitfo can be served completely raw or slightly cooked (kitfo leb leb), often with a mild cheese called ayibe or cooked greens known as gomen.
 Depending on where you are in Ethiopia, it can be served with injera or a thicker type of flatbread called kocho.

 Traveleaters interested in the full experience will probably want to try the raw version of kitfo.
-Because it’s made with raw beef, it’s best to go to an Ethiopian restaurant that specializes in kitfo.
+Because it’s made with raw beef, it’s best to go to a restaurant that specializes in kitfo.
 Yohaness Kitfo in Addis Ababa is said to be a good place to try this dish.

 5. Gored Gored